Photos/Video – SailTimer Wind Instrument™

 Attention to detail.
 Craftsmanship.
 Precision fit.
 Built to last.

 You’ve never seen a masthead anemometer like this before.
-This innovative new design has a digital compass inside the wind direction arrow.
+This innovative new design has a digital compass and all electronics in the wind direction arrow itself.
 The arrow knows which way it is pointing; no calibration with the bow of the boat is necessary.
-The tail is tapered and molded in solid plastic to make the entire unit submersible.
-The plastic is clear, to allow the sun to charge the solar panels inside.
+Solar panels are used as the tail of the wind direction arrow, inside a hermetically-sealed shell to make the entire unit submersible.
+The shell is clear, to allow the sun to charge the solar panels inside.

-A non-corrosive jewel bearing is used for the wind cups and the wind direction arrow, the same as in watch mechanisms.
+A non-corrosive jewel bearing is used for the wind cups and the wind direction arrow, the same as in fine watch mechanisms.
 Jewel bearings are submersible (even in salt water) and have no drag, unlike ball bearings.
-With the point of a sturdy pin rotating on a jewel harder than steel, the wind direction arrow and wind cups can turn in even the lightest breeze.
+So your Wind Instrument will move in even the lightest breeze.

 ● Overview of features in the new SailTimer Wind Instrument RB™ (with Replaceable Battery).
 It follows the same principles as previous models, but this is a remarkable new physical design with the battery used as a counterbalance in the nose cone.
 The video also provides an illustration of the Wind Instrument RB transmitting on Bluetooth to the free SailTimer app, which is updating the optimal tacks automatically as the wind changes.
 The new Wind Instrument RB also works great with Audio Navigation in our apps on Android and iOS.